 Teacher Training School ADPP Luanda

-Teacher Training School Luanda began its activities in the year 2000 as part of an agreement between the Ministry of Education and ADPP Angola.
-The school became a reality thanks to financing from the national oil company Sonangol and all its operating partners.
+The school started in 2000 as part of an agreement between the Ministry of Education and ADPP Angola, and with financing from the national oil company Sonangol and all its operating partners.
 The first team began in October 2000.
-As of January 2018, 1,007 students have graduated from Teacher Training School Luanda.
+1,126 students have graduated since the school started, 394 of whom are female.
+Team 2017 was the most recent to graduate, when 63 students received their diplomas and certificates in January 2020.